mwinel/frontend-mentor-where-in-the-world-challenge/README.md

 ### What I learned

-In this challenge I got to learn how to drag and drop to reorder items on the list.
+In this challenge I got a chance to work with the next `getStatciProps` to fetch data from the API.

 ### Continued development

 Thoughts still coming up...

-### Useful resources

--   [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
--   [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author